yat-co/yat-trailer-loading-api/README.md

 python main.py
 ```

-The API cn then be accessed at `http://localhost:5000`.
+The API can then be accessed at `http://localhost:5000`.